ZoraNeverEatFish/ns-3.27-for-ICC/src/traffic-control/doc/red.rst

 The RED queue disc does not require packet filters, does not admit child queue discs and uses a single internal queue.
-If not provided by the user, a DropTail queue operating in the same mode (packet or byte) as the queue disc and having a size equal to the RED MaxSize attribute is created.
-Otherwise, the capacity of the queue disc is determined by the capacity of the internal queue provided by the user.
+If not provided by the user, a DropTail queue operating in the same mode (packet or byte) as the queue disc and having a size equal to the RED QueueLimit attribute is created.
+If the user provides an internal queue, such a queue must operate in the same mode as the queue disc and have a size not less than the RED QueueLimit attribute.

 Adaptive Random Early Detection (ARED)
 ======================================